Harvard-Westlake has a long history with many enduring and meaningful traditions. Here are some of the most notable.

 Held right before spring break, the Spring Festival is a student and faculty event hosted by the Community and Character Committee that’s aimed to foster community at HW.
 In addition to enjoying lunch from a food truck, upper-school classes compete in activities including dodgeball, three-ball soccer, Wii karaoke, sudoku, kickball, ping-pong, and more.

 The Senior Ceremony is a tradition that originated at the Westlake School for Girls in 1933.
 Held in September, it symbolizes the formal recognition of the seniors as the leaders of the school and their acceptance of the responsibility that comes with being the oldest on campus.
-After the senior girls are given a flower crown and the senior boys a flower pin to wear throughout the event, the four senior prefects give speeches reflecting on the class’ collective Harvard-Westlake experience.
+After the seniors are given flower crowns or pins to wear throughout the event, the four senior prefects give speeches reflecting on the class’ collective Harvard-Westlake experience.
 Then, as the head of school reads their names, the seniors walk on stage to receive a class pin or ring.
 After the ceremony, seniors and their families gather on the field to socialize, reflect on their time at Harvard-Westlake, and celebrate their final year together.

 Senior Transition Day